fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Also, there is a hadith about **Munkar** and **Nakir**, two angels that question the souls of people in the grave after they die.
 For details, see [#barzakh](#barzakh).

 ### Angels Messengers

+    Allah chooses from the angels messengers and from the people.
+Indeed, Allah is Hearing and Seeing.
+    Quran, 22-Surah Al-Hajj (The Pilgrimage) 75

     He sends down the angels, with the inspiration of His command, upon whom He wills of His servants, [telling them], "Warn that there is no deity except Me; so fear Me."
     Quran, 16-Surah An-Nahl (The Bees) 2